Technopark, Trivandrum: History and mission

 Technopark's aim was to create infrastructure to support the development of high-technology companies.

 On 31 March 1991, the foundation stone for Technopark was laid by E K Nayanar, Chief Minister of Kerala, at a ceremony presided over by K R Gowri Amma, Minister for Industries.
-Technopark was formally dedicated to the nation by the then Prime Minister, P.V.
+Technopark was formally dedicated to the nation by the then prime minister, P.V.
 Narasimha Rao, in November, 1995.

 Since then, Technopark has been growing steadily both in size and employee strength.
 Park Centre, Pamba, and Periyar were the only buildings constructed in the beginning, by 1995.
 Since then, Technopark has periodically added new buildings, such as Nila (1997), Gayathri, and Bhavani.
 With the inauguration of the 850000 sqft "Thejaswini", on 22 February 2007, Technopark became the largest IT Park in India.
 After that, Leela Group has built a facility, "Leela Infopark", that hosts MNCs like Allianz, Oracle Corporation, D+H, RM Education, and Zafin.

 Socio-economic impact

-Technopark has become the single largest source of employment in Kerala, with over thirty thousand people directly working in the facility.
+Technopark has become the single largest source of employment in Kerala, with over seventy thousand people directly working in the facility.

 Workforce

-Technopark hosts about 460 companies, and a workforce that numbers more than 63,000 personnel, in the IT and ITES sectors: companies such as Allianz–Cornhill, Ernst & Young, Infosys, Navigant India, Oracle Corporation, QuEST Global, RR Donnelly, SunTec Business Solutions, Tata Consultancy Services (TCS), Tata Elxsi, Toonz Animation, and UST Global, as well as Finastra, H&R Block, IBS Software Services, Nissan Global Digital Hub, RM Education, Envestnet, TechMahindra and Way.com.
+Technopark hosts about 470 companies, and a workforce that numbers more than 70,000 personnel, in the IT and ITES sectors: companies such as Allianz, Ernst & Young, Speridian Technologies, Infosys, Guidehouse India, Oracle Corporation, Quest Global, SunTec Business Solutions, Tata Consultancy Services (TCS), Tata Elxsi, Toonz Media Group, and UST Global, as well as Finastra, H&R Block, IBS Software Services, Nissan Digital, RM Education, Envestnet, Tech Mahindra and RR Donnelly.